Greedy Actor-Critic: A New Conditional Cross-Entropy Method for Policy Improvement

-CEM, however, finds the single-best set of optimal parameters for a single optimization problem.
-Most of the work using CEM in reinforcement learning aim to learn a single-best set of parameters that optimize towards higher roll-out returns \citep{szita2006tetris, mannor2003cem}.
-Our goal, however, is to (repeatedly) find maximal actions $a^*$ conditioned on each state for $Q(s, \cdot)$, rather than complete a single global optimization over returns.
-The global optimization strategy could be run on each step to find the exact best action for each current state, but this is expensive and throws away prior information about the function surface obtained when previous optimizations were executed.
+CEM attempts to find the single-best set of optimal parameters for a single optimization problem.
+The straightforward use in reinforcement learning is to learn the single-best set of policy parameters $\pparams$ \citep{szita2006tetris, mannor2003cem}.
+Our goal, however, is to (repeatedly) find maximally valued actions $a^*$ conditioned on each state for $Q(s, \cdot)$.
+The global optimization strategy could be run on each step to find the exact best action for each current state, as in QT-Opt \citep{kalashnikov2018qt} and follows-ups \citep{simmons2019q,shao2022grac}, but this is expensive and throws away prior information about the function surface obtained when previous optimizations were executed.